Below we summarise tech sector responses to the use of their services by the Halle terrorist and sympathisers in the wake of the attack on 9 Oct 2019.

-The livestream footage was automatically uploaded as a video on the Twitch site, which remained up for 30 minutes before it was flagged and taken down.
-Within this 30 minute period, Twitch stated that 2200 people watched the video.
+The livestream footage was automatically uploaded as a video on the Twitch site, which remained up for nearly 6 hours.
+Within this period, Twitch stated that 2200 people watched the video.
 Although the video did not surface in any Twitch recommendations or directories, copies had already been downloaded and shared elsewhere on the internet.

 The video and manifesto then spread to other smaller platforms, including Telegram.
 Telegram is a platform often acting as a beacon in the dissemination cycle of online terrorist content.
 Researcher Megan Squire found that the video was watched on Telegram by c.15,625 accounts – excluding private channels (Fig. 2).
 The video is still accessible on Telegram.

 Figure 2: Megan Squire’s analysis of the attacker’s video on Telegram

 The GIFCT’s CIP is one of a number of cross-sector iniatives and protocols that are being developed to ensure that content does not reach similar levels of virality post Christchurch, including those led by Tech Against Terrorism, GIFCT, Europol, and the Christchurch Call to Action.